-- other lifecycle products, the RSE licensee is expected to compare each lifecycle stage against appropriate stages of other lifecycle MySuper products having regard to either the age of the members in the lifecycle stage or the risk profile of the lifecycle stage.
+- other lifecycle products, APRA expects the RSE licensee to compare each lifecycle stage against appropriate stages of other lifecycle MySuper products having regard to either the age of the members in the lifecycle stage or the risk profile of the lifecycle stage.

-6. How can an RSE licensee make the product determination under s.
+11. How can an RSE licensee make the product determination under s.
 52(9) for a lifecycle MySuper product with multiple lifecycle stages?
+(UPDATED FAQ)

 Yes.
 All factors must be assessed for MySuper and choice products.
 However, in the case of choice products, where a factor is not relevant (e.g. no insurance is offered as part of that product), the extent of the assessment would be an explanation as to why the factor is not relevant.

-8. What data should the RSE licensee use to complete the outcomes assessment ?
+13. What data should the RSE licensee use to complete the outcomes assessment ?
+(UPDATED FAQ)

-Whilst the methodology is largely prescribed for MySuper products, the trustee is to determine an appropriate approach for its choice products, including the methodology and data necessary to make the determination under s.
+Whilst the methodology is largely prescribed for MySuper products, an RSE licensee must determine an appropriate approach for its choice products, including the methodology and data necessary to make the determination under s.
 52(9).

 APRA’s superannuation data transformation project is expanding the data collection for the choice sector.
-In the interim, RSE licensees are expected to use data available from external providers.
+In the interim, APRA expects an RSE licensee to use data available from external providers.